MichaelLi1234/FRC427-Main-2024/src/main/java/frc/robot/subsystems/vision/FrontVision.md

 | `getNoteHorizontalDistance` | `double` | `pitch` , `yaw` | Calculates the horizontal distance needed to reach the note |

 ## Periodic
+Recieves the latest results from the SmartDashboard and stores it
 ### Logging
 Logs the following values periodically onto the SmartDashboard:
 | Name | Value | Notes |